VDBWRAIR/bactpipeline/docs/analysis.rst

 .. code-block:: bash

-   python bactpipeline/runsample.py RunSampleSheet --outdir outdir --sample-sheet samplesheet.csv  --local-scheduler
+   run_bactpipeline RunSampleSheet --outdir outdir --sample-sheet samplesheet.csv  --local-scheduler

 This can also be run locally, with the --local tag:

 .. code-block:: bash

-   python bactpipeline/runsample.py RunSampleSheet --outdir outdir --sample-sheet samplesheet.csv  --local-scheduler --local
+   run_bactpipeline RunSampleSheet --outdir outdir --sample-sheet samplesheet.csv  --local-scheduler --local

-You must have luigi.cfg in your home or current directory.
-This file tells the pipeline where a temporary directory accessible to all nodes is and what type of software runs on the cluster (torque or SGE). n-cpu defines the number of nodes to request.
+You must have a file client.cfg in your home or current directory.
+This file tells the pipeline where a temporary directory accessible to all nodes is and what type of software runs on the cluster (torque or SGE). n-cpu defines the number of nodes to request; nodes the number of compute nodes.

 .. code-block:: cfg

-  [RunSampleTask]
+  [RunSample]
   shared-tmp-dir: /media/VD_Research/TMPDIR/
   software: torque
   n-cpu: 1
+  nodes: 1

 runsample
 =========